 This activity, originally implemented in 2009, reduces the frequency of participant reexaminations in the voucher program.
 Participants with fixed incomes are reexamined every three years and participants with non-fixed incomes are reexamined every two years.
 In FY2015, SCCHA amended this activity to include its four public housing units under the new reexamination schedule.
 By including its public housing units under the modified reexamination schedule, SCCHA will be furthering administrative streamlining and labor savings for both its Section 8 and 9 programs.

 In FY2020, SCCHA re-proposed this activity as a technical amendment in response to the widespread economic disruption caused by the COVID-19 pandemic.
 The re-proposed activity assigned MTW participants with non-fixed incomes to a three-year regular re-examination cycle, and MTW participants with fixed incomes to a four-year cycle.
-This re-proposed activity took effect immediately as a technical amendment and ended on June 30, 2023.
+This re-proposed activity took effect immediately as a technical amendment, bypassing the public notice and comment period and was intended to last until June 30, 2021 or six months after the shelter-in-place orders have been lifted, whichever is longer.